AustinKelsay/nostr-mcp-server/README.md

 - "Search for NIPs about zaps"
 - "What NIPs are related to long-form content?"
 - "Show me NIP-23 with full content"

+### Identity & Profile Management
+- "Generate a new Nostr keypair for me"
+- "Create a keypair in both hex and npub format"
+- "Create a new profile with name 'Alice' and about 'Bitcoiner and developer'"
+- "Update my profile with picture 'https://example.com/avatar.jpg' and website 'https://alice.dev'"

+### Note Creation & Publishing
+- "Create a note event with content 'Hello Nostr!' and tags #intro #nostr"
+- "Sign this note event with my private key nsec1xyz..."
+- "Publish this signed note to wss://relay.damus.io and wss://nos.lol"
+- "Post a note saying 'GM Nostr! ☀️' using my private key nsec1xyz..."

+### Anonymous Operations
 - "Send an anonymous zap of 100 sats to npub1qny3tkh0acurzla8x3zy4nhrjz5zd8ne6dvrjehx9n9hr3lnj08qwuzwc8"
 - "Send 1000 sats to note1abcdef... with a comment saying 'Great post!'"
 - "Post an anonymous note saying 'Hello Nostr world!'"